Logo

 Henry Kissinger was aware in advance of the Moroccan plans for the invasion of the territory, materialized on November 6,1975, in the so-called Green March.

-Henry Kissinger was involved in furthering cooperation between America and the Zaire dictator Mobutu Sese Seko and held multiple meetings with him.
+Henry Kissinger was involved in furthering cooperation between the US and the Zairian dictator Mobutu Sese Seko and held multiple meetings with him.

-Henry Kissinger left office as Secretary of State when Democrat Jimmy Carter defeated Republican Gerald Ford in the 1976 presidential elections.
+Henry Kissinger left office as Secretary of State when Democrat Jimmy Carter defeated Ford in the 1976 presidential election.

 Henry Kissinger continued to participate in policy groups, such as the Trilateral Commission, and to maintain political consulting, speaking, and writing engagements.

-Henry Kissinger was then appointed to Georgetown University's Center for Strategic and International Studies.
+Henry Kissinger instead accepted a position at Georgetown University's Center for Strategic and International Studies.

 Henry Kissinger taught at Georgetown's Edmund Walsh School of Foreign Service for several years in the late 1970s.

-Henry Kissinger serves on the board of directors of Hollinger International, a Chicago-based newspaper group, and as of March 1999, was a director of Gulfstream Aerospace.
+Henry Kissinger served on the board of directors of Hollinger International, a Chicago-based newspaper group, and as of March 1999, was a director of Gulfstream Aerospace.

-Henry Kissinger was criticised for not disclosing his role in the venture when called upon by ABC's Peter Jennings to comment the morning after the June 4,1989, Tiananmen Square massacre.
+Henry Kissinger was criticized for not disclosing his role in the venture when called upon by ABC's Peter Jennings to comment the morning after the June 4,1989, Tiananmen Square massacre.

 Henry Kissinger's position was generally supportive of Deng Xiaoping's decision to use the military against the demonstrating students and he opposed economic sanctions.